CSEANZ/BotBoiler/docs/createDialog.md

 ## Create a dialog

-Dialogs are the center of bots.
+Dialogs are the heart of most bots.
 Adding them is super simple in this framework.
 Dialogs are exposed via the ```dialogIndex``` module.
 Any dialog that is exposed here will be automatically added to the IOC Container ([Inversify](http://inversify.io/)) and added to the bot dialog.
 Any dialog exposed in this way can ask for any other component or service that has been registered to be injected at runtime.

 ### Add the dialog